 Bone islands typically appear as sclerotic, round-to-ovoid intramedullary focus.
 The long axis of the bone island is aligned parallel to the long axis of the bone.
-Though bone island is completely harmless on its own, it sometime may mimic a more, the bone island may mimic a more threatening process like osteoblastic metastasis and need to be differentiated.
+Though the bone island is completely harmless on its own, it sometime may mimic a more, the bone island may mimic a more threatening process like osteoblastic metastasis and need to be differentiated.

-Osteopoikilosis is a skeletal dysplasia that manifests as multiple bone islands situated in a periarticular distribution in the epiphyses and e metaphyses of long bones, pelvis and scapulae.
+Osteopoikilosis is a skeletal dysplasia that manifests as multiple bone islands situated in a periarticular distribution in the epiphyses and e metaphyses of long bones, pelvis, and scapulae.
 The distribution is symmetrical.

 On CT scan, their appearance correlates with their plain film appearance.
 They are sclerotic and hyperdense foci with “thorny” radiations that blend with surrounding trabeculae.